 If you are considering taking payment of or transferring your A V C plan you should consider accessing this pension guidance and taking independent advice to help you decide which option is most suitable for you.

+Life assurance

 You can also pay A V Cs to increase your death in service lump sum cover over and above the two times career average pay provided by the L G P S, or to provide additional dependants’ benefits.

 Pay into a personal pension plan or stakeholder pension scheme